 AgripolicyKit presents each instrument clearly with both its advantages and disadvantages.
-In addition, it depicts at a glance which administrative requirements for implementation should be met, how costly the instrument is, how long it takes for the instrument to take effect or which ministries should be involved in its implementation alongside the agri-food sector.
+In addition, it depicts at a glance which administrative requirements for implementation should be met, how costly the instrument is, how long it takes for the instrument to take effect or which ministries should be involved in its implementation.
 Whether the instrument is really suitable for the country-specific context must then be examined in the context of in-depth analysis.

 The right „Policy mix“

 Social, environmental, political and economic factors that need to be taken into account when choosing appropriate instruments vary from country to country.
 Different instruments can mutually amplify each other's effects, but they can also hinder each other.
 Instruments successfully used in a resource-rich and populous country may be unsuccessful in another.
 Therefore, no recommendation is made on the use of certain instruments.
 It is the responsibility of the user to choose which instruments to select and then analyse and test for their suitability within an in-depth analysis.

 Be a part